vibhor-mehrotra/Scanner/README.md

 To use the Scanner framework all you need to do is invoke the flow as mentioned below from the relevant view controller:

       Scanner.present(on: vc) {(output, error) in }

+where output is Array of Strings and error is localisedDescription of error encountered in the process if any.

 ## Requirements